Davide Grassi: Career

-Grassi began his career at youth teams of Parma, before making his professional debut in Slovenia, ending an 11-year stay with Parma.
+Grassi began his career at the youth teams of Parma, before making his professional debut in Slovenia, ending an 11-year stay with Parma.
 In the 2007/08 season, Grassi played for Mérida UD.

 Grassi had a successful trial with Scottish Premier League club Aberdeen and was offered a one-year deal.
-He made his debut against Motherwell in August having come on as a substitute.
+He made his debut against Motherwell in August, having come on as a substitute.
 During a Scottish League Cup match against Dundee on 24 September 2009, he suffered a triple cheekbone fracture.
 Grassi was released from Aberdeen on 1 July 2010.

 Since leaving Aberdeen, Grassi signed for Sorrento Calcio in July 2010 but left Sorrento, having made three appearances.

 On 31 January 2011, he was signed by Serie B side Triestina.
 However, Grassi left Triestina, having made no appearances.

 Shortly after leaving Triestina, Grassi joined Belgian side Brussels, whose team in Second Division in Belgian League.
 Grassi made his debut for the club, in the opening game of the season on 17 August 2011, in a 1–1 draw against Oostende; two-month later on 15 October 2011, he scored his first goal in a 4–0 win over Wetteren but however, he received a red card.
-Eventually, Grassi played the next game after winning appeal, allowing him to play the next game.
+Eventually, Grassi played the next game after winning the appeal, allowing him to play the next game.
 It couldn't get worse for Grassi in the next game on 23 October 2011 when Grassi scored an own goal in a 2–2 draw against Lommel United.
-At Brussels, Grassi made 33 appearances, established himself in the first team.
+In Brussels, Grassi made 33 appearances and established himself in the first team.